Finite group actions and G-monopole classes on smooth 4-manifolds: Connected sums and -monopole invariant

-Now if $\theta=0$, (\ref{prayer2}) with $n=1$ gives $g\in \mathcal{G}^{{\Bbb Z}_k}$ as expected.
-For other values of $\theta$, choose a point $p\in \bar{M}_k$ with a nontrivial stabilizer group $\Bbb Z_l$ under the $\Bbb Z_k$-action.\footnote{This is the only place we use the condition that the action on $N$ is not free.} Then evaluating (\ref{prayer2}) with $n=l$ at the point $p$ gives which yields a desired contradiction. \end{proof}
+Choose a fixed point $p\in \bar{M}_k$under the $\Bbb Z_k$-action.\footnote{This is the only place where we use the condition that the action on $N$ has a fixed point, which was assumed in the beginning of the proof of current theorem.} Evaluating (\ref{prayer2}) at the point $p$ gives yielding a desired contradiction.